Some links in this post may be affiliate links

 Any soil that is low in organic matter should be ammended.
 The soil should be able to hold adequate moisture as the plants require consistently moist soil to mimic their natural habitat.

-Scarlet Hibiscus Plants are readily available from Garden Centres at the beginning of spring.
-Buy Scarlet Rosemallow online from Etsy.
+Scarlet Hibiscus Plants are available from Garden Centres at the beginning of spring.
+You may obtain the plants from Etsy (Link to Etsy).

 The best time to plant Scarlet Hibiscus in the ground is in spring after the risk of frost has passed and the soil has warmed up.